averykhoo/aho-corasick-string-replacement/README.md

     -
     -   because it favors average case (short matches) and ignores the psychopathic worst case? (true but not too bad)

--   fix case insensitive replacement
+-   fix case-insensitive replacement
 -   maybe mimic flashtext for average case
-    -   welp lesson learned here, better big O may not mean better overall performance
     -   modified to use generators
     -   and a decent tokenizer
+    -   lesson learned here is that better big O (worst case) may not mean better overall performance

 -   run tokenizer on file `tokenize(open('test.txt'))`
 -   min (key)